MoralisWeb3/streams-beta/README.md

 ### Via WebUI

-1. Create a new Smart Contract Stream
+1. Create a new Stream
 2. Fill out the form
 3. Add the Abi and select the topic
 4. Add a advanced options